 Running the Numbers

-As I mentioned, each of my rental properties was built over 100 years ago, and even though my buildings was in great shape, the toilets, faucets, and shower heads hadn’t been updated in a LONG time.
+As I mentioned, each of my rental properties was built over 100 years ago, and even though my buildings were in great shape, the toilets, faucets, and showerheads hadn't been updated in a LONG time.

-It wasn’t easy to say the exact age of each individual fixture, but they were clearly dated from an era well before 1992, which means I could safely draw a few conclusions:
+It wasn't easy to say the exact age of each fixture, but they were dated from an era well before 1992, which means I could safely draw a few conclusions:

-- The shower heads were potentially running up to 5.5 gallons per minute (source)
+- The showerheads were potentially running up to 5.5 gallons per minute

-According to the EPA website, the U.S. government set a number of water consumption standards throughout the 1990s that set some new limitations on the flow rate of these fixtures as follows:
+According to the EPA, the U.S. government set water consumption standards throughout the 1990s that set some new limitations on the flow rate of these fixtures as follows: